When is the Best Time to Visit Tulum, Mexico in 2024?

 However, if you do want to have the best weather and if your goal is to mingle and meet new people and you’re not too bothered about saving money, the high season might be the best time of year to go to Tulum for you.

-I’ve personally travelled to Tulum in both the high and the low season and there are stark differences between the two.
+I’ve personally travelled to Tulum in both the high and the low seasons and there are stark differences between the two.
 Keep reading and find out about the best time to visit Tulum to enjoy its beautiful beaches, lush jungles and laid-back pace of life.

 When is high season in Tulum?